theocar/react-guidelines/README.md

 						<button
 							key={car.id}

-							// BAD: Component knows what specific field to use, not reusable in another context! disabled={car.toBeRepaired}
+							// BAD: Component knows what specific field to use,
+							// not reusable in another context!
+							disabled={car.toBeRepaired}

-							// BAD, naming is to tightly coupled to logic onClick={() => this.addToCart(car.id)}>
+							// BAD, naming is to tightly coupled to business logic onClick={() => this.addToCart(car.id)}>
 							{car.name}
 						</button>